Ventura Personal Injury & Wrong Death Lawyers at The Ledger Law Firm

 Ventura, CA 93001

 Many people go without receiving compensation to which they are entitled for injuries as a result of an accident.
 It’s not that people don’t realize they were injured – clearly they are aware of that – the problem is that many people don’t realize that the accident they were involved in qualifies as a compensable personal injury accident.
 Most people equate “car accident” with “personal injury accident”.
 While a car accident is, indeed, a personal injury accident, it is hardly the only type of accident that can be the basis for a personal injury accident lawsuit.
-The team at Ledger & associates-Ventura County have dedicated their law practice to helping victims of personal injury accidents.
+The team at The Ledger Law Firm-Ventura County have dedicated their law practice to helping victims of personal injury accidents.
 With over a decade of experience, they have had the opportunity to represent clients in a wide variety of situations and under a number of different circumstances – all of which qualified as personal injury accidents.
 While each accident presents a unique scenario, there are a few things that a victim can consider when determining if she has been the victim of a compensable personal injury accident.

 Personal injury accident claims are generally predicated on the law of negligent torts.
 A negligent tort requires four basic elements to be proven in order for the plaintiff (victim) to be entitled to compensation for her injuries.
 The first element is a duty of care.
 In essence, the duty of care requires the plaintiff to prove that the defendant owed a duty to her to use reasonable care to make sure that foreseeable harm did not come to her.
 Aside from a car accident scenario, there are a number of situations wherein a defendant owes that duty of care.
 Examples of when a duty of care may be present include a shop owner to a patron, a dog owner to neighbors, a pilot to passengers and an employer to an employee.
 There are an endless number of other scenarios that may meet the duty of care element.